Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-game-of-life.md

 * A live cell with more than 3 live neighbours dies due to overcompetition.
 * A live cell with fewer than 2 live neighbours dies due to loneliness.

-Picking out any cell in the above animation, you will observe that it lives or dies according to these rules.
+Every cell in the above animation lives and dies according to these rules.

 Besides resulting in cool-looking patterns, it has been proven that the Game of Life ("Life" for short) can simulate anything that can be done by a computer, whether that's summing numbers or captioning images of cats.
 Not bad for a petri dish.